Context

 Implications for Ministry and Credentialing

-The Abide University Retroactive Assessment Program recognizes marriage ministry skills developed through years of faithful pastoral service.
+The Abide University Retroactive Assessment Program recognizes the marriage ministry skills developed through years of faithful pastoral service.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.